cybersi/icp-guides/Canisters.md

 ```shell
 dfx wallet --network ic send <canister_id> <amount in cycles>
 ```
-Since DFX 0.15.2 you can define cycles amount also as:
+In DFX 0.15.2+ you can define cycles amount also as:
 - k for 000, e.g. 500k
 - m for 000_000, e.g. 5m
 - b for 000_000_000, e.g. 50B